TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 👉 **tofixed()**

 `tofixed()` method returns a string that represents a fixed number formation using fixed-point notation.
-It accepts an optional parameter ranges from 0 to 100.
+It accepts an optional parameter ranging from 0 to 100.
 The default is 0.
-Providing a negative parameter will return `Uncaught RangeError` error.
+Providing a negative parameter will return the `Uncaught RangeError` error.

 ```js
 const x = 234.567;